Gerry Hambling: Career

 In addition to the three BAFTA Awards, Hambling had been nominated for the BAFTA award for three additional films (Fame, Another Country, and Evita).
 Six films edited by Hambling were nominated for the Academy Award for Best Film Editing (Midnight Express, Fame, Mississippi Burning, The Commitments, In the Name of the Father, and Evita).
 Hambling had been elected to membership in the American Cinema Editors.
-Mississippi Burning won the ACE Eddie Award, and in 1998 Hambling was honored with the American Cinema Editors Career Achievement Award.
+Mississippi Burning won the ACE Eddie Award, and in 1998, Hambling was honored with the American Cinema Editors Career Achievement Award.

+According to Alan Parker, by the time Hambling retired in 2003 he was one of just two editors still cutting film manually using a Moviola machine; the other being Michael Kahn, Steven Spielberg's editor.
 He died in 2013 at the age of 86.

 Filmography

-The director of each film is indicated in parenthesis.
+The director of each film is indicated in parentheses.